zetachang/react.rb/README.md

 It lets you write reactive UI components, with Ruby's elegance using the tried and true React.js engine. :heart:

 This fork of the original react.rb gem is a work in progress.
-Currently it is being used in a large rails app, so until a better guide can be written we will just assume you will use it a rails app too.
+Currently it is being used in a large rails app.
 However the gem itself has no dependency on rails, and there are people using the gem in other environments.

 ## Quick Overview

 A react app is built from one or more trees of components.
-A react component can live side by side with other non-react html.
+React components can live side by side with other non-react html and javascript.
 A react component is just like a rails view or a partial.
-Reactive-Ruby takes advantage of this by letting you add Reactive-Ruby components as views, and call them directly from your controller like any other view.
+Reactive-Ruby takes advantage of these features by letting you add Reactive-Ruby components as views, and call them directly from your controller like any other view.

+By design Reactive-Ruby allows reactive components  to be easily added to existing Rails projects, as well in new development.

 Components are first rendered to HTML on the server (called pre-rendering) this is no different from what happens when your ERB or HAML templates are translated to HTML.